burhanaras/VIPER-Plus/README.md

 ![This is architecture.](https://github.com/burhanaras/VIPER-Plus/blob/main/VIPER-Plus.png?raw=true "This is architecture diagram for Recipes App.")

+VIPER+ follows a strict separation of concerns, dividing the application into three distinct layers:

+### Presentation Layer

+The Presentation Layer contains all UI-related classes, such as ViewControllers and Views.
+Each View has a corresponding Presenter class that handles UI logic, such as updating the view and handling user interactions.
+This layer is strictly responsible for the UI and does not contain any business logic.

+### Domain Layer

+The Domain Layer houses Interactors, which are responsible for handling the business logic of the application.
+Each Interactor has a single responsibility, making it easy to manage and understand.
+Additionally, Model classes reside in this layer, representing the application data and business objects.

+### Network Layer

+The Network Layer handles all network-related operations, including data fetching from external data sources.
+Service classes connect to the data source and fetch the required data.
+Each Service class has a single responsibility, making the network layer modular and maintainable.

+A key feature of the Network Layer is the ability to dynamically switch endpoints.
+This flexibility allows for easy switching between different API endpoints during development, testing, and production.
+The EndPointProvider protocol contains a full list of network operations, enabling Interactors to extend as many service classes as needed.
+This feature harnesses the power of Swift's protocol extensions, providing Interactors with additional capabilities in a clean and modular way.

 ## Getting Started

 To use VIPER+ in your project, follow these steps: